 National Association of Schools of Theatre, Commission on Accreditation accredits academic units.
 The department has been accredited since 2003 and was last reaccredited in 2019.

 Towson University participates in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 This voluntary regional approach to state oversight of postsecondary distance education provides Towson University approval to offer its distance education programs in other NC-SARA states.

-(Approved by USM, pending Maryland Higher Education Commission final approval)
+(Pending USM and Maryland Higher Education Commission final approval)